jaspervh1/GettingAndCleaningDataAssignment/Codebook.md

-# GettingAndCleaningDataAssignment
+# Codebook
-This repo contains the submission for the Getting and Cleaning Data programming assignment
+This codebook contains the description for the summarized tidy data set that is to be submitted as part of the Getting and Cleaning Data Assignment.